angx-system/angeliax/README.md

 ANGX is trust infrastructure for actors with no institution already vouching for them — no network, registry, or parent organization a stranger could check instead that vouches for the operational reality of the work or provision itself.
 Independent builders, unaffiliated community kitchens, free clinics, individual practitioners, households with surplus to give — real and sustained, but verifiable only by going there and asking someone who already knows.
 ANGX makes that work and surplus permanently visible and reachable by other stewards through a partner chain — not as something to claim, but as a record that it is real, ongoing, and witnessed by people who were there.

-At sufficient density, ANGX becomes the first permanent and decentralized record of the operational reality of work and surplus that no institution was already vouching for.
+At sufficient density, ANGX becomes a permanent, decentralized record of the operational reality of work and surplus that no institution was already vouching for.
 Witnessed by those present, owned by no one, resilient by design.

 ---